-- procedural error(s) that materially affected the outcome: - new information unavailable at the original proceeding, which shall be set forth in the appeal; or - the decision of the investigators and/or adjudicator was clearly erroneous based on the evidential record.
+- procedural error(s) that materially affected the outcome; - new information unavailable at the original proceeding, which shall be set forth in the appeal; or - the decision of the investigators and/or adjudicator was clearly erroneous based on the evidential record.

-The Appeals Officer is determined by the status of the respondent:
+The Appeal Officer is the Vice President for Student Affairs.
+The alternate Appeal Officer is determined by the status of the respondent:

-For students, the Appeals Officer is the Vice President for Student Affairs or, if the Vice President cannot serve, the Provost.

-- For faculty, the Appeals Officer will be the Vice President for Student Affairs or, if the Vice President cannot serve, the Director of Human Resources. - For staff, the Appeals Officer is the Vice President for Student Affairs or, if the Vice President for Student Affairs cannot serve, the Provost.
+- For students, the Appeals Officer is the Vice President for Student Affairs or, if the Vice President cannot serve, the Provost. - For faculty, the Appeals Officer will be the Vice President for Student Affairs or, if the Vice President cannot serve, the Director of Human Resources. - For staff, the Appeals Officer is the Vice President for Student Affairs or, if the Vice